Trans-series from condensates in the non-linear sigma model: The NLSM as a limit of the LSM

-At this order in $1/N$, only the tree-level condensates for them are required.
+At this order in $1/N$, only the tree-level condensates for them are required\footnote{In this work, we only use the bare version of these scaleless operators, as their main role is to introduce, through the constraint Eq.~(\ref{eq:constraint1}), the bare coupling-constant $\lambda_0$ that will be renormalized latter in a standard manner.
+In particular, operator mixings among them are encoded by the coupling constant renormalization and need no special treatment in our approach.}.
 The condensates of the $\bPhi_0$ field will be represented in Feynman diagrams by a blue blob.
 Their coefficient functions can be computed from two sets of diagrams, which are shown in \figref{more-bubble-fig}.
 They are similar in structure to the tree-level condensate insertions in the short distance limit of the quartic model~\cite{Liu:2025edu}.
 In the first set, we consider the self-energy one-loop diagram with $n-\ell$ insertions of $\bPhi_0$ bubbles, and $\ell$ insertions of condensates.
 Its contribution is given by

 In the limit $\Lambda^2 \rightarrow \infty$ we find \be C_{0,\ell}^{(a)}(p^2)= \int\frac{\rd^d q}{(2\pi)^d}\frac{1}{(p-q)^2}\left(\frac{1}{q^2}\right)^\ell \frac{(-1)^\ell }{( N \Pi(q^2,\epsilon))^{\ell+1}} \ . \ee Notice that these coefficient functions are expressed in terms of massless integrals.
 Now, one uses the large $N$ factorization